 Homemade Bubble Bath Doesn’t Exist

-The issue with fragrance is that it can literally be anything.
-Since companies coin their particular scent, they don’t have to declare what ingredients (if you can call them that) the scent is made of.
-This is by far not something I am comfortable having my daughters soak in.
+Companies don’t have to declare what ingredients their formulas are made of.
+This is by far not something I am comfortable with having my daughters soak in.

 Homemade Bubble Bath With Egg Whites

-To be honest (jeez, another thing I say faaarrrr to often), this particular recipe freaked me out the first time I read it.
+To be honest, this particular recipe freaked me out the first time I read it.
 I mean, who wants to bathe with egg whites?
 Umm yuck.
 But the internet world assured me that it would work splendidly.
 The recipe is pretty much just:

 - Egg whites